 A Vishing attack is also similar to the ones discussed above.
 In this attack, a telephone is used to try to fool someone.
 For example, the person might use a vishing attack that impersonates the revenue agency to get someone to surrender their identity and transfer funds immediately.
 They might even scare someone by saying that if they do not pay directly, that could be fined.
 They will try to steal someone’s social insurance number of request money by telling them they owe back taxes.
 These types of attacks are expected.

 One of the most common types of social engineering attacks, a baiting technique, is used to get someone to download malicious software that will steal their information or lock up their device.
 They will be promised some free items.
 When they go to download it, their tool ends up getting infected with malware instead.
 For example, an infected USB device might be left in a public place.
 Then, someone plugs the device into their computer, and the entire network is affected.
 Often, there is a phishing email that entices someone to plug the device into the computer ahead of time.

 Avoid Social Engineering Attacks

-It is important for everyone to remember to steer clear of these types of social engineering attacks.
+Everyone must remember to steer clear of these types of social engineering attacks.
 There are a few tips that people should keep in mind to avoid falling prey to these common attacks.
 First, check the URL of every website and email address.
 Make sure the addresses seem legitimate before visiting.

 Count on the Services of Secur01

 At Secur01, we are an IT and cybersecurity firm that provides services to businesses in the local area.
 We help our clients migrate to the cloud, providing them with numerous benefits such as Office365.
-We also provide cybersecurity services that will help our clients avoid many of the attacks discussed above.
+We also offer cybersecurity services that will help our clients avoid many of the attacks discussed above.
 If you are looking for reliable and friendly IT professionals who can help you with maintenance, migration, and protection services, then give us a call today!
 We would be happy to help you with all of your IT needs.